jendrikseipp/vulture/README.rst

   $ vulture myscript.py  # or
   $ python3 -m vulture myscript.py
-  $ vulture myscript.py mypackage1/ mypackage2/
+  $ vulture myscript.py mypackage/
-  $ vulture myscript.py mywhitelist.py
+  $ vulture myscript.py mywhitelist.py  # Put false-positives in whitelist.
+  $ vulture myscript.py --min-confidence 100  # Only report 100% dead code.

 The provided arguments may be Python files or directories.
 For each directory Vulture analyzes all contained `*.py` files.